ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### May 2024
+Saturday May 18th, 2024:
+- Today, I went on a bike ride and massive walk with my old roommate to the red estuary
+- Today, I shaved
+- Today, I did laundry
+- Today, I had my third consecutive day of green shit because of the lucky charms

 Friday May 17th, 2024:
 - Today, I had a bunch of meetings
 - Today, I got dinner with my coworkers